Make a regular donation

 Here at the Mare & Foal Sanctuary, we believe that every horse deserves freedom from cruelty and the best care that can be given.

 Our supporters are essential to achieving this.
 Without people like you donating money we couldn’t continue with our crucial work.

 We’ll respect your privacy

 - We will never sell your personal information.

-- We keep your details safe and fully complying with the Data Protection Act and, from the end of May 2018, with the GDPR.
+- Your details are kept safe and fully complying with the Data Protection Act and GDPR.

 - As members of the Institute of Fundraising (IoF) and the Fundraising Regulator, we fully comply with every aspect of their codes of practice.

 - We always do our best not to contact anyone who may be considered vulnerable.

 - If you’re upset about anything we’ve done, we’d really like to hear from you so we can try and put it right.
 If we make a mistake, we’ll be upfront about it, apologise and fix it – it’s the right thing to do.